jmlsf/test-book-2/Clojurescript Interop.md

 ## Shadow-cljs

-[Shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) is a fork of the main cljs-compiler that allows you to simply install modules using `npm` or `yarn` and just used them.
-It is primarily a build tool, so aside from some extensions to the `ns` form, it doesn't impact your code much.
+[Shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html) is a fork of the main cljs-compiler adds some dependency management and other conveniences.
+With it, you can install modules using `npm` or `yarn` and use them as is.
+It is primarily a build tool, so aside from some extensions to the `ns` form, it doesn't impact your code.
 It accepts a strict superset of cljs code.

 Shadow-cljs will replace: